Engineering education in India: Other Central technical Institutions

-Private Deemed Universities
+Private deemed universities

-Birla Institute of Technology and Science Pilani, Amrita Vishwa Vidyapeetham, Vellore Institute of Technology,LNM_Institute_of_Information_Technology ,International Institute of Information Technology, Hyderabad and Thapar Institute of Engineering and Technology are some of top private Deemed universities in the country.
-Admission to Engineering programs in these Institutes is based purely on merit and these is an absence of special social reservation policy.
-The curriculum here is also more updated and flexible than public Universities.
-Admission into these universities is as competitive as IITs and NITs and based on JEE Main for UG and GATE for PG.
-Separate exams such as BITSAT for Birla Institute of Technology and Science, Pilani and VITEEE for Vellore Institute of Technology are required to be given for admission in these institutes.
+Birla Institute of Technology and Science Pilani, Amrita Vishwa Vidyapeetham, Vellore Institute of Technology, and International Institute of Information Technology, Hyderabad are some of the top private deemed universities in the country.
+The curriculum here is more updated and flexible than public Universities.
+Admission to Bachelor programs in Engineering in these Institutes is based on Joint Entrance Examination – Main as well as independently conducted entrances.
+Separate exams such as BITSAT for Birla Institute of Technology and Science, Pilani and VITEEE for Vellore Institute of Technology are also required to be given for admission to these institutes.

 The Institution of Engineers (India)

-AMIE was established in 1920 in Kolkata, West Bengal and is acclaimed to have pioneered education in Engineering.
-IEI (I) conducts an examination for its Associate Membership (AMIE).
-This examination is considered as B.E. / B.Tech when contemplated as o write competitive examinations like the Indian Civil Service, Indian Engineering Services, GATE, etc., and for employment in Government, public and private sectors in India.
-This qualification is recognised by Ministry of HRD, Government of India as equivalent to B.E./ B.Tech.
+The IEI was established in 1920 in Kolkata, West Bengal and pioneered education in engineering.
+IEI conducts an examination for its Associate Membership (AMIE).
+This examination is considered equivalent to B.E. / B. Tech for competitive examinations like the Indian Civil Service, Indian Engineering Services, GATE, etc., and for employment in Government, public and private sectors in India.

-There are 2 sections, namely Section A and Section B, who passed both of section he will be chartered engineer(CEng), chartered engineer(CEng) is considered as bachelor's degree in all National and International bodies.
+There are 2 sections, namely Section A and Section B. Passing both sections means the candidate will be considered a chartered engineer (CEng).

 As per AICTE, AMIE is recognized as equivalent to bachelor's degree in appropriate branch of engineering, to those who had enrolled themselves with the institution on or before 31 May 2013.
 Refer notification from AICTE website.